Patrick J. Kennedy

-Born and raised in Boston, he is the youngest child and second son of the long-time Massachusetts Senator Ted Kennedy, and is a nephew of former U.S. President John F. Kennedy.
+Born and raised in Boston, he is the youngest child and second son of the long-time Massachusetts Senator Ted Kennedy, and is a nephew of former U.S. President John F. Kennedy and former U.S. Senator Robert F. Kennedy.
 Kennedy graduated from Phillips Academy in Andover, Massachusetts, and graduated with a Bachelor of Science degree from Providence College.
 He was elected to the Rhode Island House of Representatives in 1989, becoming the youngest member of the Kennedy family to hold elected office.
-He was then elected to represent Rhode Island's 1st congressional district.
-He was re-elected, serving from January 3, 1995, to January 3, 2011 (the 104th to 111th Congresses).
+He was then elected to represent Rhode Island's 1st congressional district in the U.S. House of Representatives.
+He was repeatedly re-elected, serving from January 3, 1995, to January 3, 2011 (the 104th to 111th Congresses).
 In the House, Kennedy served on the Armed Services and Natural Resources Committees before being appointed to the Appropriations Committee.
+In 2017, he was appointed by President Donald Trump to serve as a member of the Opioid and Drug Abuse Commission.
+He is a co-founder of One Mind, a mental health nonprofit.

 At the time of his father's death in late August 2009, Patrick was the last remaining member of the Kennedy family to serve in an elective office in Washington.
 After he chose not to seek re-election in 2010 and left office the following year, it was the first time that no member of the Kennedy family held elected office since 1947.
-The Kennedys' absence in politics was temporary, however, and following the next mid-term election, Joe Kennedy III would be elected to Congress and Caroline Kennedy would be appointed to an ambassadorship.
+The Kennedys' absence in politics was temporary, however, and following the next mid-term election, Joe Kennedy III would be sworn in to Congress and Caroline Kennedy would be appointed to an ambassadorship.

 Early life and education

-Patrick Kennedy was born at St. Elizabeth's Hospital in the Brighton neighborhood of Boston.
-He is the youngest of three children born to Senator Edward Moore "Ted" Kennedy (1932–2009) (brother of John F. Kennedy) and musician/socialite/former model Virginia Joan Kennedy, née Bennett (born 1936).
+Kennedy was born in the Brighton section of Boston, Massachusetts.
+He is the youngest of three children born to Senator Edward Moore "Ted" Kennedy (1932–2009) (brother of John F. Kennedy) and musician/former model Virginia Joan Kennedy, née Bennett (1936-2025).
 His sister Kara (1960–2011) was a television and film producer, while his brother, Ted, Jr. (born 1961), is a lawyer and former member of the Connecticut State Senate.
 Patrick was named after his paternal great-grandfather, businessman and politician Patrick Joseph Kennedy (1858–1929).

-Kennedy graduated from Phillips Academy in Andover, Massachusetts (1986), and graduated with a Bachelor of Science degree from Providence College in Providence, Rhode Island (1991).
+Kennedy graduated in 1986 from Phillips Academy in Andover, Massachusetts.
+He received a Bachelor of Science degree from Providence College in 1991.